 Human study must conform to ethical standards, and be

 (IRB).
 A statement concerning IRB approval and consent

-procedures must appear at the beginning of the “Methods”
+procedures must appear at the “Methods”

 section.
 Any systematic data gathering effort in patients

 or volunteers must be approved by an IRB or adhere

 be questioned about the details of consent forms or the